sparkzilla/bucket-list/readme.md

 Should probably do the URL encoding as a separate function

+The sight update only works properly for the site name.
+This is because the system is supposed to check for existing data.
+If the user changes "London" to "Paris" then if Paris is already in the db, the sight should be assigned Paris's city_id.
+However, I didn't have enough time to get it working.

 **Potentials**

 I wanted to add images for each of the site, city and country detail pages, using Google Places API, but it required the http-get gem.
 I may give it a go outside the project.